juanpc2018/Amiga-Guide-4000-4000T/README.md

 4000T boards have AT standard PSU connector "P8/P9 Black wires to the center" </br>

 Many Amiga stores sell an ATX to AT converter cable + Switch for Tower </br>
-because the Desktop case is smaller, replacing PSU is Not as common as Replacing Tower PSU. </br>
+because Desktop case is smaller, replacing PSU is Not as common as Replacing Tower PSU. </br>
 Original PSU has 68% efficiency at Full load. </br>
 Newer PSU's have much better [80 Plus](https://en.wikipedia.org/wiki/80_Plus#Efficiency_level_certifications) Efficiency </br>
 SFF & SFF-L Power Supplys are smaller vs. Standard ATX's PSU's. </br>
 BUT...
-Older Machines were designed to require more Amps/Watts at 5v rail, and less at 12v rail, </br>
+Older Machines were designed to require more Amps/Watts at 5v rail, and less at 12v, </br>
 Newer machines are the opposite: designed to require more Amps/Watts at 12v rail, and less at 5v. </br>

 That means: </br>
-Original Amiga 4000T PSU is "250watts total" but has 26 Amps for the 5v rail "130w Limit". </br>
+Original Amiga 4000T PSU is "250watts total" but has 26 Amps for 5v rail "130w Limit". </br>
 To replace with a Newer ATX PSU, requires a 850w, smaller PSU's don't have enough Watts at 5v rail. </br>

 Recommended: </br>